12 of the Best Types of Fruit Trees to Plant in Central Florida

 Central Florida is a great place to grow fruit trees.
 The warm winters and hot summers of this USDA zone 9 tropical climate mean year-round growing for gardeners.
-While there are many wonderful fruits we can grow in this region, we’ve tried to pick out the very best for the home gardener.
-We have included some popular favorites as well as a few special delicacies you may never have heard of!
+While there are many wonderful fruits that can grow in Florida, we’ve selected the very best for the home gardener.
+We have included some popular varieties, as well as a few special delicacies you may never have heard of!

 7 of the Best Types of Fruit Trees to Plant in Central Florida

 A citrus tree is a fruit-bearing tree or shrub in the Rutaceae family and produces fruit that is juicy and tasty.
 To be healthy and have good fruit production, these trees require a warm, sunny climate and well-draining soil.
 They are sensitive to cold weather and need protection from frost and freezing temperatures, as well as regular watering and fertilization.
 Citrus fruits are a rich source of Vitamin C and are used in many culinary dishes and drinks.

 Who doesn’t adore the tangy and juicy flavor of a perfectly ripe orange or mandarin?
 Citrus fruits are a wonderful addition to any orchard because they produce an endless supply of fruit that can be eaten raw or used to make juice.
 A standard mature tree will grow to a height of 25 feet, while dwarf trees reach heights of 6 to 10 feet.